-s, designated personnel must take the following Applied On-Farm Importance If the Sanitation SOP (SOP 2.2.1); 1 a. has not been developed or is incomplete, or b. all mandatory measures have not been implemented adequately as planned, or c. chemical products are kept in feeding areas or areas that pigs have access to, the Site Manager or the designated personnel must fix the deviation and record it on the record R-2 - Incident Report.
-Corrective Action Examples: Develop and implement a Sanitation SOP (SOP 2.2.1), Personnel training, Cleaning as soon as condition permits, considering animal care and seasonality.
-Mandatory
+If the Sanitation SOP (SOP 2.2.1); a. has not been developed or is incomplete, or b. all mandatory measures have not been implemented adequately as planned, or c. chemical products are kept in feeding areas or areas that pigs have access to, 1 the Site Manager or the designated personnel must fix the deviation and record it on the record R-2 - Incident Report.
+Mandatory Corrective Action Examples: Develop and implement a Sanitation SOP (SOP 2.2.1), Personnel training, Cleaning as soon as condition permits, considering animal care and seasonality.

-Name of Record Importance

 R-2 Incident Report Mandatory

 R-4 Monitoring Record Mandatory

 R-F Barn Sanitation and Cleaning Record Highly recommended